cloudevents/spec/languages/languages.md

-# language list of CloudEvents Specification
+# language list of CloudEvents Specifications
 <!-- no verify-specs -->

 Languages available: